-One of the points to be considered when analyzing a renewable energy project investment in Brazil is the possibility to participate in the Proinfa Federal Government Program, which is considered one of the more viable financing alternatives for these projects and provides long-term PPAs and special financing conditions.
-This project activity is participating in the Program.
+One of the points to be considered when analyzing a renewable energy project investment in Brazil is the possibility to participate in the Proinfa from the Federal Government, which is considered one of the more viable financing alternatives for these projects and provides long-term PPAs and special financing conditions.
+The participation on the Proinfa does not interfere on the MDL participation, because the Brazilian government has endorsed that the projects under the Proinfa will also be eligible to participate in the CDM, in accordance with the decision of the UNFCCC about eligibility of projects derived from public policies.

-Both processes of negotiating a PPA with utility companies and obtaining funding from BNDES are always very cumbersome.
-BNDES also requires several guarantees in order to provide financing.
+Both processes of negotiating a PPA with utility companies and obtaining funding from BNDES have been very cumbersome.
+The developers perceive BNDES requiring excessive guarantees in order to provide financing.
+Although this might be the Bank role as a financing institution to mitigate risk, it is understood as a market barrier.
 Other risks and barriers are related to the operational and technical issues associated with small cogeneration projects, including their capability to comply with the PPA contract and the potential non-performance penalties.
 Moreover, traditional sugar producers would prefer concentrating investments on their traditional business (sugar and ethanol) than venturing in new projects with new risks and low returns (see Investment Barrier) where they have little or no know-how.

 Regardless of the risks and barriers mentioned above, the main reason for the reduced number of similar project activities is the economic cost.
-Project feasibility requires a PPA contract with a utility company, but the utilities do not have the incentives or motivation to buy electricity generated by small cogeneration projects.
+Project feasibility requires a PPA contract with a utility company, but utilities do not have the incentives or motivation to buy electricity generated by small cogeneration projects.